 In 2017, a Which? survey ranked First Utility 11th out of 29 companies for customer satisfaction.
 The survey looked at customer service, value for money, the accuracy and clarity of bills and how well the company helps you to save energy.

-First Utility promises to:
+They promises to:

 First Utility says that the fastest way to get an answer to your question is to use Ask First on its website.
 Ask First is a virtual assistant that is trained to provide instant answers to all sorts of questions.

 To speak to someone at First Utility, call 01926 320 700.
-First Utility’s call centres are open from 8:00am to 8:00pm on weekdays and 9:00am to 4:00pm on Saturdays.
+The call centres are open from 8:00am to 8:00pm on weekdays and 9:00am to 4:00pm on Saturdays.

-First Utility says its suggested solutions to help you pay your energy bill include:
+Other suggested solutions to help you pay your energy bill include:

 You are definitely eligible to receive the Warm Home Discount if you or your partner who lives with you: